top of page

 The path to overcoming chronic anxiety disorders is to change our relationship with worry.
 I will teach you my 4 step RAAR approach to managing anxiety and fear, which will lead you to feeling more empowered and able to handle even the most difficult situations, where “I can’t” turns into “I can” and then “I will” and finally “I did”!.
 I pronounce it “ROAR”, where we learn to feel powerful over anxiety like a lion, I just couldn’t think of an “O” word so it’s RAAR!

 I will teach you how to change your relationship with anxiety, and you will feel accomplished, empowered and free to live your life not on anxiety’s terms but on your terms.

-Offering therapy in GA and FL through a HIPAA-compliant encrypted telehealth platform so you can get the help you need safely and confidentially.
+Offering in-person therapy in Roswell, GA and online therapy in GA, FL and SC through a HIPAA-compliant encrypted telehealth platform.

 bottom of page